It’s time to find out all about WorksBeautifully!

 You recently launched a Kickstarter campaign.
 For anyone that doesn’t know what this is can you explain a little further?

 Kickstarter is an amazing platform that allows you to run a campaign to get a project, idea or product funded.
 You create a funding goal and set reward tiers that people can pledge for.
 If you reach the target, Kickstarter collects and sends you the funds to make the project come to life!
-If it doesn’t reach the target, no one is charged.
+If it doesn’t reach the target, then you won’t be charged.
 It’s a really great way to put an idea out there and gauge interest without the upfront cost of manufacturing.

-Enamel pins have to be made in quantities of at least 50, so it can be quite daunting having them made!
+Enamel pins have to be made in quantities of at least 50, so it can be quite daunting creating them!
 Running a Kickstarter takes that fear away a little bit.
 I’ve run over 10 campaigns and it’s always such a lovely way to get your community involved in sharing and promoting your project!

 What’s been your greatest success so far in your business?